Updated on November 30th, 2020

 Consider using only medium 8-frame boxes for your hives.
 There is no law that says you must use 10 frames or deep boxes.

 Medium 8-frame boxes are significantly lighter than 10-frame deeps.
 Also, if you use only one size box, they are completely interchangeable making your job a little easier.

 The more tasks you take on as a beekeeper, the more hazards you may face.
 However, these are general risks not unique to beekeeping.

-For example, if you decide to build your hives from scratch, you run the risk of injury with power tools.
-Follow instructions and take safety precautions as necessary.
+If you decide to assemble your hives or build then from scratch, you run the risk of injury with tools.
+Follow instructions and take safety precautions as necessary, especially power tools.